 Enable secure HTTPS connections to Dermi Atlas Professional using self-signed SSL certificates.
 Understand certificate generation, download, and installation.

-Dermi Atlas Professional supports HTTPS to provide encrypted communication between your devices and the server.
+Dermi Atlas Professional supports HTTPS to provide encrypted communication between client devices and the server.
 Because the system runs on a local network IP address, it uses self-signed certificates generated by Dermi Atlas Manager.

 Public Certificate Authorities (like Let's Encrypt) cannot issue certificates for private local IP addresses (like 192.168.1.100).
-Therefore, Dermi Atlas Manager acts as its own authority to generate a valid certificate for your specific local IP.
+Therefore, Dermi Atlas Manager acts as its own authority to generate a valid certificate for the specific local IP.

 Your feedback helps us improve our documentation